padus/tempest/readme.md

   ~# sudo chmod +x /usr/local/bin/tempest
 ```

-Using your favourite editor (I'm using nano in this example) create the file */etc/systemd/system/tempest.service* with the content below, making sure to update the URL with the correct Hubitat ip address or hostname:
+Using your favourite editor (nano in this example) create the file */etc/systemd/system/tempest.service* with the content below, making sure to update the URL with the correct Hubitat ip address or hostname:

 ```text
   ~# sudo nano /etc/systemd/system/tempest.service